praveenkandasamy/Learn_Data_Science_Skills_in_4_months/README.md

 ## Week 13-16 November
 Course 7 Reproducible Research

-## Week 5-8
+## Week 5-8 December
-Spratan Competition and rest and relax
+Spratan Competition and rest and relax for Summer Loads of working out and Yoga in the mornings

 ##2020
+New Challenges

 ### credits
 credit for Siraj for inspiring me to create this Git hub page